chanronnie/the-odin-project/calculator/README.md

 ### Calculator Features

 - Basic arithmetic operations handling two numbers at a time
-- Ability to `chain calculations` without resetting the calculator
+- Ability to `chain calculations` to use previous result
 - Decimal `.` button to create floating-point numbers
 - Sign `+/-` button to toggle the number’s sign
 - `Percent `%` button for quick percentage operations (e.g., 20 + 15% = 20 + (20 \* 0.15) = 23)